TWK-1803/Projects/README.md

 ## Graphics

 These programs come from a class I took on building 3D graphics from scratch in college.
 They are entirely separate programs and can be run individually to see the various stages of creation as the project progressed.
-While I am not entirely happy with how they turned out and could certainly make them so much cleaner and faster knowing what I do now, I thought it was worth archiving as is since they were part of one of the most involved and interesting project I undertook at school.
+While I am not entirely happy with how they turned out and could certainly make them so much cleaner and faster knowing what I do now, I thought it was worth archiving as is since they were part of one of the most involved and interesting projects I undertook at school.

 In order of development: Wireframe, InPlaceManipulation, PolygonShading, ShadingModels